Kakamega Forest Reserve

 Where to stay in Kakamega Forest Reserve

-In the Kakamega Forest Reserve, the southern part, for now, you can camp at the Isecheno camping site or you can still stay in the Isecheno blue-shouldered guest house which is located outside the gate of the Kakamega forest station.
+In the southern part of the Kakamega Forest Reserve, for now, you can camp at the Isecheno camping site, or stay at the Isecheno blue-shouldered guest house, which is located outside the gate of the Kakamega forest station.

 Isecheno KEEP Bandas